 If we have followed the culture in bifurcating the psychological and procreative functions of sex, then whatever else we’re doing, we are being, in the strictest and technical sense, unbiblical.

 I believe that a fulsome, sober, and unbiased reading of the Scripture would leave most objective readers with the conclusion that the reason God gave people “the gift of sex” (as so many of the aforementioned sermons like to describe it), was so that they would, and could “be fruitful and multiply.”
 That is to say that biblically, sex was expressly designed for the purpose of procreation, and all the other attendant goods of sex are there primarily to serve this main purpose.
-Sex was made to feel good (to put it crassly) so that people would be better motivated to procreate; sex forms a deep psychological bond between the partners (a little less crassly) so that the children formed by the intercourse would have a better chance of being raised by both parents, and so on.
+Sex was made to feel good (to put it crassly) so that people would be better motivated to procreate; sex forms a deep psychological bond between the partners (a little less crassly) so that the children formed by the act of intercourse would have a better chance of being raised by both parents, and so on.

 All I am trying to do is to point out that the witness of the Bible gives us to understand that the ultimate reason to have sex is to have children.
 Conservative Christians often argue that one reason to denounce same-sex sex is because, the exegesis of specific passages aside, the Bible is oriented exclusively toward heterosexual sex.
 I would argue, however, that this is not saying enough.
-The Bible is not oriented toward heterosexual sex, in and of itself; the Bible is oriented toward procreative sex.
-If we have found other reasons to have sex, reasons that have nothing to do with having children, it is only because we have done what Christians do on all sorts of ethical issues—something I am arguing in this series that we can and should do in regards to same-sex sexuality.
+The Bible is not oriented toward heterosexual sex, in and of itself.
+The Bible is oriented toward procreative sex.
+If we have embraced other reasons to have sex, reasons that have nothing to do with having children, it is only because we have done what Christians do on all sorts of ethical issues, something I am arguing in this series that we can and should do in regards to same-sex sexuality.
 We have taken the clear witness of the Scripture, on the one hand, and then integrated it with our experience of life in the world that is, on the other.

 Let me make the case briefly for the first point in that preceding paragraph—that the Bible is oriented exclusively toward procreative sex—before moving on to the second.
 There’s not room for a full treatment of the relevant data but suffice it to say that the creation mandate in Genesis 1:27 clearly indicates that humans were to be fruitful and multiply.
 By implication, then, sex would be necessary if people were to fulfill this part of their human calling.
 From this starting point, the Bible gives us no positive example of people engaging in intercourse for non-procreative purposes.
-Every instance where a couple is unable to conceive is presented as a tragic loss or a sad disgrace (Abraham and Sarah, Jacob and Leah, Hannah and Elkanah, etc.).
+Every instance where a couple is unable to conceive is presented as a tragic loss (Abraham and Sarah, Jacob and Leah, Hannah and Elkanah, etc.).
 By contrast, all the examples of non-procreative sex we find in the Bible are presented as horrific examples of what not to do: Onan withdrawing before ejaculation, the Persian Emperor requiring Esther to “sexually please him,” Ammon’s rape of Tamar, and so on.

 Evangelicals often reach for the Song of Songs at this point in the discussion.
 “Not so,” we will say.
 “The Song of Songs is a whole entire book of the Bible celebrating God’s gift of sex and it contains no mention of childbearing whatsoever.”
 When we say this, however, we are giving away how deeply the contraception revolution of the last 60 years has shaped our view of sex.
 No ancient reader would come away from reading the Song of Songs, I think, believing that all the joy and pleasure these lovers are finding in each other was not, fundamentally, about bringing bouncing babies into the world.
-It’s no accident that the poem’s imagery is shot through-and-through with images of flourishing gardens and fruit-laden trees.
+It’s no accident that the poem’s imagery is shot through and through with images of flourishing gardens and fruit-laden trees.
 Nor is it just a throwaway line when, at the outset of the poem, the beloved tells her lover that she intends to bring him “into her mother’s house,” to the place where her mother conceived her (and, by implication, the place where all mothers conceive (3:4, see also 8:2)).
 This is about as clear a reference to the woman’s (fertile) womb as you could expect in a poem as lyrical and symbolic as this.

 Admittedly, the picture does change somewhat in the New Testament.
-Contrary to popular evangelical sensibilities, though, the change is actually away from sex altogether (not, rather a change towards non-procreative sex).
+Contrary to popular evangelical sensibilities, though, the change is actually away from sex altogether (not, rather, a change towards non-procreative sex).
 Jesus clearly upholds the path of singleness and celibacy as an ideal way of following him (Matthew 19:12), and Paul underscored this teaching of our Lord (1 Cor 7:7).
 In both instances, though, Jesus and Paul each make it clear that only those who can receive this yoke and walk this path (those who have the “charism” of celibacy, as Paul might say it), should do so.
 Those who cannot are enjoined to marry and, by implication, have children (or at least have sex in a context where the possibility of childbearing exists).

 Again, to be clear: I am not meaning to argue that Christians who marry must have children, or that there is anything wrong when married Christians have non-procreative sex, whether its because they’re using contraception, or for some other reason.

 All I am saying is that the witness of the Bible is oriented exclusively towards seeing sex and procreation as, essentially, one and the same thing.
 The reason to do it is to have kids, and all the other reasons people might do it are actually there, ultimately, to serve that first reason.
-I do not agree with the Catholics on this one, but I am willing to admit that they are applying the witness of the Bible far more literally and more consistently than the Protestants do, when they forbid contraception.
+I do not agree with the Catholics on this one, but I am willing to admit that they are applying the witness of the Bible far more consistently than the Protestants do, when they forbid contraception.
 A plain reading of the whole counsel of God on the matter would certainly point you to that conclusion.

 So why do Christians (excepting the Catholics) use contraception, and approve of it, and counsel newly-weds to do so (or at least, we don’t counsel them not to), and all of this without blinking an eye at the fact that our use of contraception moves fundamentally against the warp-and-woof of a biblical view of sex?

 My answer is that we tend to take what I am calling an “integrative view” of contraception.
-An integrative view is one that acknowledges and honors the witness of Scripture—in this case, that God’s intention for sex is that it produce children—but also acknowledges that fact we live in a world where things do not always fit neatly and tidily into biblical categories.
+An integrative view is one that acknowledges and honors the witness of Scripture—in this case, that God’s intention for sex is that it produce children—but also acknowledges the fact that we live in a world where things do not always fit neatly and tidily into biblical categories.
 There may be health reasons not to have children.
 There may be reasons related to one’s Christian vocation.
 There may be circumstances where it’s not possible or advisable for a couple to try to conceive.
 They may simply be unprepared or ill-equipped to have children.
-And in those instances, wise Christians acknowledge that it would not be healthy or compassionate to suggest that such couples refrain from having sex simply because they’re not willing or able to have children when they do.
+And in those instances, wise Christians acknowledge that it would not be wise or kind to suggest that such couples refrain from having sex simply because they’re not willing or able to have children when they do.

 As with my previous examples of pacifism and divorce, an integrative view on the question of contraception takes the biblical witness with all seriousness, but then seeks wisely to integrate it with the complicated realities of our lived experience.
 And whether we realize it or not, this is what Christians are doing when we use contraception.